fxhash/fxhash-package/packages/fxhash/README.md

 This package works as an alias for the `@fxhash/cli`, so that it can be called via `npx fxhash`

 > The usage of the CLI is totally optional for publishing art on the fx(hash) platform.
-> The CLI is only provides tools that should help you in the development process.
+> The CLI only provides tools that should help you in the development process.

 ## Prerequisits